dawidkotarba/interview_questions/spring.md

 - @Autowired vs @Resource
 - @Qualifier in autowiring
 - Spring beans scopes, web scopes
+- Can we inject prototype into singleton?
+What is a lookup method or scoped proxy?

+# Transactions in Spring
+- Transaction isolation in Spring
+- Transation propagation in Spring

+# Spring MVC
 - What is the relation between a JSP page and a servlet?